featured image

 app.run()

-STORM DAT is a production Flask application with document analysis, screen recording, file upload/download, and AI transcription — four distinct feature domains.
-It would be unmaintainable as a single-file script.
-Instead, it uses three architectural patterns that solve these problems permanently.
+STORM DAT is a Flask application with document analysis, screen recording, file upload/download, and AI transcription.
+Building it as a single-file script would be unmaintainable after the second week.
+Instead, it uses three patterns that solve these problems permanently: the application factory, Blueprint-based route organization, and Jinja2 template inheritance.

-• Python packages: the difference between a module (.py file) and a package (directory with __init__.py), how relative imports work (from .utils import security)
+• Python packages: the difference between a module and a package, how relative imports work

 • Flask basics: routes, request, render_template, flash, url_for

-• Template concepts: the idea of a “layout” that child pages extend (if you have used Django templates, React layouts, or even WordPress themes, the concept transfers)
+• Template concepts: the idea of a layout that child pages extend

 pip install flask==3.1.0 flask-cors==6.0.1 gunicorn==23.0.0

-Think of STORM DAT’s architecture as a Russian nesting doll (matryoshka).
-Each layer wraps the one inside it, adding structure without breaking what is already there.
+Think of STORM DAT’s architecture as a Russian nesting doll.
+Each layer wraps the one inside it, adding structure without breaking what’s already there.

 flowchart TD